julianlam/feps/fep/fe34/fep-fe34.md

 Object identifiers can be grouped together into protection domains called "origins".
 This concept is similar to the "web origin" concept described in [RFC-6454], and origins of object IDs are computed by the same algorithm.

 The same-origin policy determines when a relationship between objects can be trusted.
 Different origins are considered potentially hostile and are isolated from each other to varying degrees.
+Actors sharing an origin are assumed to trust each other because all their interactions are mediated by a single piece of software operated by a single person or an organization.

 ## Assumptions

 Origin-based security model is supposed to be used when object identifiers are HTTP(S) URIs and actors are managed by servers.
 The model can also be used with other kinds of identifiers, but that is not covered in this document.

 Servers MUST NOT store invalid objects received from clients.
+This includes any activities representing actions that actors are not authorized to perform.
 Special attention needs to be paid to media uploads, because malicious actors might attempt to bypass validation by uploading ActivityPub documents as media (see [GHSA-jhrq-qvrm-qr36] for more information).

 Servers MUST NOT allow clients to create objects representing public keys (including such objects embedded within actors and other objects).